qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

 This allows you to paste the data into other applications, such as spreadsheet where it will show up as a table.

-The returned table can be loaded in QGIS expanding the :guilabel:`Lod as new layer` group and configuring parameters:
+The returned table can be loaded in QGIS expanding the :guilabel:`Load as new layer` group and configuring parameters (their availability depends on the layer provider):

 * :guilabel:`Column(s) with unique values` to indicate primary key of the data,
 * :guilabel:`Geometry column`: check the box to load the layer as a spatial one, and indicate the geometry field name
-* :guilabel:`Subset filter`
+* :guilabel:`Subset filter`: allows to filter the results using a ``WHERE`` clause.
+  It can be written in the text box, or built using the :ref:`Query builder <vector_query_builder>` after you pressed :guilabel:`...`.
+  Make sure to use fields that are available in the SQL layer.
 * :guilabel:`Avoid selecting by feature ID`
 * :guilabel:`Layer name` in the project